AARRR Metrics for a better

 It serves as a framework that makes it easier for you to make better data-driven decisions as it maps out the steps you aim to guide your customers through.
 Let’s take a closer look at every single one!

 The acquisition is how you attract and acquire visitors.

-It is the first meeting, and we know it well how much the first impression means.
+It is the first meeting, and we all know well how much first impression matter.
 As it’s the entering step of your funnel, it has an impact on the whole process.